A Study in Dataset Pruning for Image Super-Resolution: Experiments

 Interestingly, when SwinIR is trained on 50\% of the dataset for $2\times$ scaling, it maintains its superior performance on Set5 and improves upon the full dataset results on Set14, BSD100, and Urban100, suggesting efficient learning from a pruned dataset.
 The refined 50\% core-set further improves performance, pushing the boundaries on Set14, BSD100, and Urban100 to achieve the highest metrics.
 Again, This indicates that a pruned dataset can match or even surpass full dataset training outcomes.

 For a $3\times$ scaling factor, the core-sets demonstrate competitive or superior performance compared to the full dataset, especially highlighted in the Set14 and BSD100 datasets.
-This reinforces the effectiveness of dataset pruning in enhancing model efficiency without compromising output quality significantly.
+This reinforces the effectiveness of dataset pruning in enhancing model efficiency without significantly compromising output quality.

-At the most challenging scaling factor of 4, the core-sets yield closely competitive results.
+The core-sets yield closely competitive results at the most challenging scaling factor of 4.
 The refined core-set offers the best PSNR on BSD100 and closely matches the full dataset's performance on Urban100.
 A general observation is that the refined core-set outperforms the original 50\% core-set in most cases.

 These findings underscore the potential of dataset pruning strategies, especially when applied to sophisticated models like SwinIR.
-The experiments suggests that thoughtful pruning can achieve comparable or superior performance using only a fraction of the training data.
+The experiments suggest that thoughtful pruning can achieve comparable or superior performance using only a fraction of the training data.